-Basketball laws tweaked to allow players to wear hijabs
+Basketball laws tweaked to allow players to wear religious headgear

 - Exemptions have been in place since 2014

-(CNN)Basketball's governing body has changed its laws to allow players to wear hijabs during games.
+(CNN)Basketball's governing body has changed its laws to allow players to wear religious head coverings during games.

 The International Basketball Federation (FIBA) had previously banned headgear on safety grounds, but began a review of its policy, and granted exemptions, from September 2014.